LaurenceTaylor/CV/README.md

 Several years learning to code as a hobby (Codewars, Freecodecamp, The Odin Project) culminated in enrolling at Makers, a highly selective coding bootcamp in London, UK.
 Over the next three months I hope to engage with a comprehensive curriculum including test-driven development, agile development, and pair programming.

-I recently graduated with a 2.1 from Queen Mary University of London, and worked as a Fraud Analyst within a major tech company for over a year.
+I recently graduated with a 2.1 from Queen Mary University of London, and worked as a Fraud Analyst for over a year within a major tech company.

 ## Skills

-#### This Skill
+#### Communication

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+Sitting on the Youth Advisory Panel of environmental charity Global Action Plan (GAP) provided me with several opportunities to develop my communication skills.
+I delivered a short speech in one of the keynote theatres of Edie Live, the foremost sustainability conference in the UK.
+I also engaged in a boardroom discussion with senior CSR professionals from a range of companies at EY in Canary Wharf.

-#### Another Skill
+#### Design

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I have over 10 years of experience using Adobe Photoshop and Illustrator, including work for clients.
+I designed the logo for GAP's "Long Live the Lunchbox" campaign which received extensive coverage online.

 ## Education

 #### Makers Academy (April 2019 to July 2019)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious and passionate about code
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator

 - OOP, TDD, MVC, DDD
 - Agile/XP